Website Feedback

 The material enters back into the market, contributing to a circular economy.

-Starting April 1, 2024 please contact Miller Waste for inquiries related to missed pick ups, bin replacements, or general recycling questions:
+Please contact Miller Waste directly for recycling inquiries related to missed pick ups, bin replacements, or general recycling questions:

 Please contact Circular Materials for general transition inquiries or if you have any issues with Miller Waste’s recycling services: